gvwilson/sensibleadventures/nardica/nardica.md

 Wales laughed.
 "Sorry.
 I do get carried away sometimes."
 His expression turned serious again.
 "But I'll promise you this, my young apprentice.
-If we get to Mount Tyree, and if Niobium Base hasn't been stripped for parts or flooded or burned out, and if we can get things to run, I promise---everything will be better.  *Everything.*"
+If we get to Mount Tyree, and if the Niobium base hasn't been stripped for parts or flooded or burned out, and if we can get things to run, I promise---everything will be better.  *Everything.*"